The theoretical description of the transverse momentum spectra: a unified model: Discussion

 Unified statistical framework is a more generalized approach to statistically explain the system created in ultra high energy collisions.
 What distinguishes unified formalism from a simple polynomial fit is the richness of physics it incorporates.
 It is a thermodynamically consistent formalism following the laws of thermodynamics.
 The non-extensivity properties of the unified statistics evolved similarly to that of Tsallis statistics, however, one of the important distinction between the two is the presence of additional parameter $p_0$ and $n$ in the former case whose connection with the physics observable needs to be explored to get the ultimate benefit of this formalism.
 One such effort has been made in Ref.~\cite{Jena:2020wno}, where the unified function parameter is shown to nicely describe the second-order flow parameter $v_2$.
 A linear relationship has been established between the $v_2$ and the unified function parameter $n$ using the charged hadron spectra produced in $Pb-Pb$ collision at $2.76$ TeV.

 The presence of more free parameters in unified formalism gives an extra advantage in terms of obtaining better fit results as compared to Tsallis statistics.
 This can be verified from the result obtained in the previous section, where we observe an improvement in the quality of fit using unified formalism than the Tsallis statistics.
 This improvement can also be attributed to the unique approach where the physics of soft and hard processes are considered in a unified manner.
-Applicability of unified formalism has also been tested in small collision system.
-In Ref.~\cite{Gupta:2021olm}, unified formalism has been shown to provide better fit to the $pp$ collision data upto few hundreds of $GeV/c$ and over different energies and multiplicities.
+We have also tested the applicability of unified formalism in small collision system and we have shown that the unified formalism provide better fit to the \pp collision data upto few hundreds of $GeV/c$ and over different energies and multiplicities.

 One can also argue that a higher-order polynomial may do a better fitting; however, the richness of physics that unified formalism incorporates make it a better choice being thermodynamically consistent.
 Also, unified formalism is backward compatible with Tsallis distribution under the limiting condition of the parameters.
 From the statistical perspective, the relation of unified distribution with higher-order moments such as skewness and kurtosis also makes it a suitable choice to fit a skewed dataset.
 This further strengthens the need for exploration of the unified statistical framework in other areas of high energy physics.